 People living in care homes can spend long periods of their day sitting or lying down.
 We aim to improve older adult’s physical, mental and social health by encouraging them to move more in and around their care home.
 Being active can also help reduce the risk of falls.

-Activities will be tailored to each resident’s needs and will include internal and external walking routes, improved signage to garden spaces, strength and balance activities, health walks and other creative ways to get residents moving.
+Activities can be tailored to each resident’s needs and include internal and external walking routes, improved signage to garden spaces, strength and balance activities, health walks and other creative ways to get residents moving.

 For more information email Dementiafriendly@pathsforall.org.uk

 The Dementia Friendly Walking Project is supported by The Life Changes Trust, The National Lottery Community Fund, William Grant Foundation, The Robertson Trust, Spirit of 2012, sportscotland, the Scottish Government and The Gannochy Trust.